ehansis/til/pages/hammerspoon.md

-# Hammerspoon: Go Crazy on OS X Automation
+# Hammerspoon: OS X Automation for Pros

 What is [Hammerspoon](http://www.hammerspoon.org/)?
 The web page says